 A pop-up will appear asking you to confirm the tile deletion.
 Deleting an application tile does not delete the Duo-protected application.
 Click Yes, remove tile from Duo Central.

-The tile will be deleted and you'll be returned to the Duo Central "Tiles" tab.
+The tile will be deleted and you'll return to the Duo Central "Tiles" tab.

 Once you've configured Duo Central and added tiles you're ready to login!